bdjohnson529/codechalet.com/_docs/algorithms/sort_algorithms/merge-sort.md

 ```

 ## Complexity
-The merge sort algorithm can be conceptually divided into three steps: dived, conquer and combine.
-The divide step splits the input array in half, and has a time complexity of $$ O(1) $$ since computing the middle of an array takes a constant time.
-The conquer step involves solving the two subproblems, and takes time $$ 2T(n/2) $$, where $$ T(n) $$ is the time it takes to solve the problem with an array of size $$ n $$.
-The combine step, or the merge, iterates through each element of the sorted array once and takes $$ O(n) $$.
+The merge sort algorithm can be divided into three steps: divide, conquer and combine.
+We will calculate the worst-case time complexity.

+* The divide step splits the input array into two subarrays.
+Finding the middle of a list takes a constant time, and copying the list into two lists also takes a constant time.
+The time complexity of this step is  list is $$ O(1) $$
+* The conquer step recursively calls the `merge_sort()` function on the two subarrays.
+Let's define $$ T(n) $$ the time it takes to make `n` recursive calls.
+The total time it takes to perform all recursions on both subarrays is $$ 2T(n/2) $$.
+* The combine step merges two sorted lists.
+Conceptually this is the same as combining two sorted piles of cards.
+Draw the top two cards of each pile, select the smaller card, and repeat.
+In the worst case, you will need to draw all the cards from both stacks.
+The time complexity of the merge is $$ O(n) $$.

 The total time complexity of the merge sort algorithm is